Judge: Marjorie Taylor Greene is qualified for reelection - NewsBreak

 Judge: Marjorie Taylor Greene is qualified for reelection

-ATLANTA — (AP) — A judge in Georgia on Friday found that U.S. Rep. Marjorie Taylor Greene is qualified to run for reelection, concluding that a group of voters who had challenged her eligibility failed to prove she engaged in insurrection after taking office.
+ATLANTA (AP) — A judge in Georgia on Friday found that Rep. Marjorie Taylor Green (R-Ga.) can run for reelection, rejecting arguments from a group of voters who had challenged her eligibility over allegations that she engaged in insurrection.
 But the decision will ultimately be up to Republican Secretary of State Brad Raffensperger.

-Before reaching his decision, state Administrative Law Judge Charles Beaudrot held a daylong hearing in April that included arguments from lawyers for the voters and for Greene, as well as extensive questioning of Greene herself.
-He also received extensive briefing.
+State Administrative Law Judge Charles Beaudrot announced his decision after a daylong hearing in April that included arguments from lawyers for the voters and for Greene, as well as extensive questioning of Greene herself.

 State law says Beaudrot must submit his findings to Raffensperger, who has to decide whether Greene should be removed from the ballot.

-Greene applauded Beaudrot’s finding and called the challenge to her eligibility an “unprecedented attack on free speech, on our elections, and on you, the voter.”

-“But the battle is only beginning,” she said in a statement.
-“The left will never stop their war to take away our freedoms.”
-She added, “This ruling gives me hope that we can win and save our country.”

-The challenge to Greene's eligibility was filed by Free Speech for People, a national election and campaign finance reform group, on behalf of five voters who allege the GOP congresswoman played a significant role in the Jan.
-6, 2021, riot that disrupted Congress' certification of Joe Biden's presidential victory.
-That puts her in violation of a seldom-invoked part of the 14th Amendment having to do with insurrection and makes her ineligible to run for reelection, they argued.
+The challenge to Greene’s eligibility was filed by voters who allege the GOP congresswoman played a significant role in the Jan.
+6, 2021, riot that disrupted Congress’s certification of Joe Biden’s presidential election victory.
+That puts her in violation of a seldom-invoked part of the 14th Amendment having to do with insurrection and makes her ineligible to run for reelection, they argue.

-Beaudrot's decision “betrays the fundamental purpose of the Fourteenth Amendment’s Insurrectionist Disqualification Clause and gives a pass to political violence as a tool for disrupting and overturning free and fair elections," Free Speech for People said in a statement.

-“We urge Secretary Raffensperger to take a fresh look at the evidence presented in the case and reject the judge’s recommendation,” the statement said.

 “In fact, it turned out to be an 1861 moment,” Fein said, alluding to the start of the Civil War.

-Greene is a conservative firebrand and Trump ally who has become one of the GOP's biggest fundraisers in Congress by stirring controversy and pushing baseless conspiracy theories.
-During the recent hearing, Greene repeated the unfounded claim that widespread fraud led to Trump's loss in the 2020 election, said she didn't recall various incendiary statements and social media posts attributed to her and denied ever supporting violence.
+Greene is a conservative firebrand and Trump ally who has become one of the GOP’s biggest fundraisers in Congress by stirring controversy and pushing baseless conspiracy theories.
+During the recent hearing, she was defiant as she was questioned under oath by Andrew Celli, another lawyer for the voters.
+She repeated the unfounded claim that widespread fraud led to Trump’s loss in the 2020 election, said she didn’t recall various incendiary statements and social media posts attributed to her and denied ever supporting violence.

+At times, when confronted with evidence of a particular social media post or comment that she said she didn’t remember, Greene said her staff sometimes operated her accounts or that her words were being misinterpreted or were twisted by news outlets.

-Greene acknowledged encouraging a rally to support Trump, but she said she wasn’t aware of plans to storm the Capitol or disrupt the electoral count using violence.
-Greene said she feared for her safety during the riot and used social media posts to encourage people to be safe and stay calm.
+Greene said she and her staff were busy preparing to object to the certification of electoral votes for Biden and while she acknowledged encouraging a rally to support Trump, she said she wasn’t aware of plans to storm the Capitol or to disrupt the electoral count using violence.
+Greene said she feared for her safety during the riot and used social media posts to encourage people to be safe and to remain calm.

 The challenge to her eligibility is based on a section of the 14th Amendment that says no one can serve in Congress “who, having previously taken an oath, as a member of Congress … to support the Constitution of the United States, shall have engaged in insurrection or rebellion against the same.”
 Ratified shortly after the Civil War, it was meant in part to keep representatives who had fought for the Confederacy from returning to Congress.